Departmental Honors Handbook

 13. The adviser and committee members have an important responsibility as the work is in progress.
-If the work seems unlikely to meet the standards for Honors (typically a grade of B- or greater), they should inform the student and the Honors Director so that the student may convert 499 into Independent Study by the deadline.
+If the work seems unlikely to meet the standards for Honors (typically a grade of B- or greater), they should inform the student and the Honors Director so that the student may convert 499 into Independent Study in the department of their Departmental Honors project (375) by the deadline.

 14. The student must make a public presentation of their research at the designated day and time in the spring semester.
 Further information about this event will be provided in a workshop.

 15. The student must submit one copy of the project to the MD-SOAR Archive and submit a second copy to the adviser in the adviser’s preferred format.
 Instructions for uploading to MD-SOAR can be found here.

 16. Once the project is uploaded to MD-SOAR, The Beneficial-Hodson Library will add it to the library catalog to make it more discoverable.
 The catalog record will use the keywords and metadata provided during the upload process.
 Additionally, the catalog record will be linked to the record on MD-SOAR.
 Access can be adjusted during upload.
 The library can provide more information the students about how this process works.
 Embargoing is also possible; if needed, the student should discuss with the library.

 17. Marketing publicizes the Departmental Honors projects and presentations as well as often creates a video for the Hood College website to showcase Departmental Honors projects.
 If asked, you are expected to meet with Marketing to facilitate this.
 Although you may opt out of appearing in the final video, your participation may be a valuable tool in your job search or when seeking graduate or professional school admission.